Helen Garner: Early life and education

+Teaching

 Between 1966 and 1972, Garner worked as a teacher at various Victorian high schools.
 In 1967, she also travelled overseas and met Bill Garner, whom she married in 1968 on their return to Australia, aged 25.
 Her only child, the actor, musician and writer Alice Garner, was born in 1969.
 Garner's first marriage ended in 1971.

 In 1972, Garner was sacked by the Victorian Department of Education for "giving an unscheduled sex education lesson to her 13-year-old students at Fitzroy High School".
 She had written an essay about the lesson and published it under a pen name in The Digger, a countercultural Melbourne-based magazine.
-Although the October 1972 article was considered "unsolicited", Garner wrote that she had intended to give a lesson on Ancient Greece, but the textbooks given to her students had been defaced with sexually explicit drawings.
-As a result of those drawings, the class had posed questions to Garner relating to sex, and she decided to allow an uninhibited discussion based around their questions which, as their teacher, she vowed to answer accurately.
+Garner wrote that she had intended to give a lesson on Ancient Greece, but the textbooks given to her students had been defaced with sexually explicit drawings.

 When her identity was revealed, she was called into the Victorian Department of Education and dismissed.
 The case was widely publicised in Melbourne, bringing Garner a degree of notoriety.
-Members of the Victorian Secondary Teachers Association went on strike in protest at the Deputy Director of Secondary Education's decision to fire Garner.
+Members of the Victorian Secondary Teachers Association went on strike in protest at the deputy director of Secondary Education's decision to fire Garner.

 Aside from her writing for The Digger, she also wrote articles for the Melbourne feminist newspaper Vashti's Voice.

 Garner appeared in the 1975 independent film Pure Shit, which focuses on four drug addicts searching for heroin in Melbourne.